 In many ways, this is sort of a skillet version of my Spinach, Ham & Egg Quinoa Cups that I made a few months ago.
 Just like those, this is super kid friendly.
 Our 20 month old couldn’t decide whether he wanted to pick out the green peppers or the sausage in between shoveling large handfuls in his mouth.

 It seems cooking with quinoa is still pretty darn popular.
 CTA trains in Chicago are currently running a campaign from Ecuador promoting Free Trade and using quinoa as a central part of the ad.
-That, and the #1 recipe overall on this blog is still my Loaded Veggie Quinoa Sliders.
+That, a former #1 recipe overall on this blog is my recipe for Loaded Veggie Quinoa Sliders.

 If you use a cast iron pan to make this as well, and it’s really well seasoned, then this will be a cinch.
 Sometimes baking egg dishes can be a real disaster for whoever is pulling clean-up duty.
 Just make sure to oil or butter all the way up on the pan walls, not just on the bottom.
 The butter will also help make for a nice, crispy brown crust.